Terrence Bieshaar

-Terrence Christoffel Bieshaar (born 28 July 1997) is a Dutch professional basketball player for Feyenoord of the BNXT League.
+Terrence Christoffel Bieshaar (born 28 July 1997) is a Dutch professional basketball player.

 Early career

-Bieshaar and his family moved to Sant Pere de Ribes in Spain, when he was nine years of age.
+Bieshaar and his family moved to Sant Pere de Ribes, Spain, when he was nine years old.
 In 2009, he joined the youth ranks of Spanish powerhouse FC Barcelona, before transferring to Joventut Badalona two years later.

 Professional career

 In the 2015–16 season, Bieshaar made his debut in senior basketball, when spending time on loan with Spanish LEB Oro side C.B.
 Prat Joventut and EBA club Queso Milner-Arenys Basquet Barcelona.

 In the course of the 2016-17 campaign, he debuted for Joventut Badalona in Spain's elite league Liga ACB, while seeing considerable minutes for C.B.
 Prat Joventut in LEB Oro play.
 In August 2017, he signed with LEB Oro side CB Clavijo.
 After another stint at prat, Bieshaar joined Austrian first league side Oberwart Gunners in July 2020.

 On February 14, 2022, he has signed with Feyenoord of the BNXT League.